 In 309, Nisibis' Christians received a new bishop, Jacob (†338).
 This was the age of the persecutions, but they were almost over: in 311, Galerius put an end to them.
-Not much later, his successor Licinius and his western colleague Constantine decided to restore ecclesiastical property (313, Edict of Milan), and Jacob started to build his church, which was completed in 320 and is the only remaining ancient monument in today's Nisibis.
+Not much later, his successor Licinius and his western colleague Constantine decided to restore ecclesiastical property (313, Edict of Milan), and Jacob started to build his church, which was completed in 320.
 Jacob attended the Council of Nicaea in 325 together with his disciple, Ephrem the Syrian (c.303-373), who was the first director of the "school of Nisibis".

-The first change took place in 363.
 Persia and Rome had been fighting again for some time.
-There had been unsuccessful sieges of Nisibis in 338, 346, and 350), but in the end, the Sasanian king Shapur II (r.
-309-379) was successful when he defeated the emperor Julian and trapped his army.
+There had been unsuccessful sieges of Nisibis in 338, 346, and 350), but in the end, the Sasanian king Shapur II (r.309-379) was successful when he defeated the emperor Julian and trapped his army.
 When Julian was killed in action, his successor Jovian concluded a peace treaty and gave the Sasanians what they wanted: the provinces east of the Tigris and Nisibis.note[Ammianus Marcellinus, Roman History 25.7.9.]
 The town had to be evacuated in three days, and although the majority of the population went to Amida, the scholars eventually settled in Edessa, where they started again as "School of the Persians".

 Among the students was Nestorius, the famous patriarch of Constantinople, whose teachings about the natures of Christ were condemned at the Council of Ephesus in 431.
-Almost sixty years later, the emperor Zeno closed the Edessan school, which was still suspected of Nestorian sympathies; so, in 489, the scholars moved back to Nisibis.
+Almost sixty years later, the emperor Zeno closed the Edessan school, which was still suspected of Nestorian sympathies.
+Therefore, in 489, the scholars moved back to Nisibis.

 Since the days of Jovian, the frontier between Rome and Persia was several kilometers west of Nisibis.
 The city was governed by a Sasanian military commander, and we know that there was a religious leader as well, a Magian.
 There was a Nestorian community, which had settled in Nisibis after the Council of Ephesus.
 Ephrem's Hymns to Nicomedia 10 and 11 refer to pagan incantations and astrology, and although they were written in the fourth century, they may be relevant for the fifth century as well.
 The same can be said about Ephrem's Prose Refutations of Mani, Marcion and Bar Daisan, which at least suggests the presence of Manichaeans and Gnostics in Nisibis.
 Judaism is better attested; the city was one of the main Jewish centers in the Diaspora.

 The city also remained the trading place between the Roman and Sasanian Empires, although it was no longer the only one.
-The Codex Justinianus (22.214.171.124) refers to a law of Honorius and Theodosius II, dated to 408 or 409, that trade was only allowed in Nisibis, Callinicus (Raqqa in Syria), and Artaxata (south of modern Yerevan).note[Codex Justinianus 188.8.131.52.]
+The Codex Justinianus contains a law of Honorius and Theodosius II, dated to 408 or 409, that trade was only allowed in Nisibis, Callinicus (Raqqa in Syria), and Artaxata (south of modern Yerevan).note[Codex Justinianus 188.8.131.52.]

 Although there were minor disturbances of the peace in the fifth century, it was an essentially quiet period.
 During the reign of the Roman emperor Anastasius, however, fighting was renewed, and Nisibis was one of the Sasanians' main bases.
 To held it in check, Anastasius built a fortress at Dara, eighteen kilometers west of Nisibis, which was to be the focus of much violence during the reign of Justinian (r.
 527-565).
 Nisibis, however, always remained Sasanian, until it was captured by the Arabs in 640.